Your cart

 Details

-• Available heights: 8", 10", 12"; we tested the 12" flagship version
+• Available heights: 8", 10", 12" (we tested 12")

-• Firmness (our feel): Medium-soft to plush, especially in the top few inches
+• Firmness (our feel): Medium-soft to plush

 • Cover: OEKO-TEX certified breathable knit fabric